 •

-Plus your choice of these optional ingredients:
+Plus your choice of additional ingredients, such as:

 • Fennel